libpnet/libpnet/README.md

 There are four key components:

- * The packet module, allowing safe construction and manipulation of packets
+ * The `packet` module, allowing safe construction and manipulation of packets;
- * The pnet_macros crate, providing infrastructure for the packet module
+ * The `pnet_macros` crate, providing infrastructure for the packet module;
- * The transport module, which allows implementation of transport protocols
+ * The `transport` module, which allows implementation of transport protocols;
- * The datalink module, which allows sending and receiving data link packets directly
+ * The `datalink` module, which allows sending and receiving data link packets directly.

 ## Why?